arcus/education_modules/regular_expressions_groups/regular_expressions_groups.md

 * [Regex 101](https://regex101.com) is the regular expressions tester used in this module.
 We use it regularly, even after working with regular expressions for many years.
 * [RegExr](https://regexr.com/) has helpful teaching aids, including a hover-over explainer that allows you to investigate matches, and a way to look at complex nested elements (for instance, a range of characters inside square brackets inside a capturing group) in a visual way.
 * [RegEx Testing](https://www.regextester.com/) has a clean, simple interface and a library of popular regular expressions to start with.

+Groups:

+* [Capture Group Numbering & Naming: The Gory Details](https://www.rexegg.com/regex-capture.html) goes into detail about how to add numbering to capture groups, which can be helpful in advanced search and replace functions.
+This goes beyond the scope we were able to cover in this module.

 For learning more about regular expressions, consider: